katrinealice/cl_sampler/README.md

 **prior_seed**: Sets the random seed for the prior variance and prior mean.
 If not provided, it defaults to 20.

 **jobid**: Specifies the job ID to distinguish multiple runs.
 If not provided, it defaults to 0.

+**profile**: Toggles using cProfile to profile the Gibbs iteration.
+Remember to set nsamples=1.
+Defaults to false.

+**tol**: Sets the tolerance for the cg-solver.
+Defaults to 1e-05 (scipy default)

+**maxiter**: Int.
+Sets the number of iterations for the solver.
+Defaults to 20000 which is enough for a tol=1e-07.

 **number_of_samples**: Defines the number of samples to be generated.
 If not provided, it defaults to 100.